hashgraph/hedera-mirror-node/docs/installation.md

 Docker Compose scripts are provided and run all the mirror node components:

 - PostgreSQL database
+- GRPC API
 - Importer
+- Monitor
 - REST API
--   GRPC API

 Containers use the following persisted volumes:

 - `./db` on your local machine maps to `/var/lib/postgresql/data` in the containers.
 This contains the files for the PostgreSQL database.
 If the database container fails to initialise properly and the database fails to run, you will have to delete this folder prior to attempting a restart otherwise the database initialisation scripts will not be run.

 - `./data` on your local machine maps to `/var/lib/hedera-mirror-importer` in the container.
 This contains files downloaded from S3 or GCP.
 These are necessary not only for the database data to be persisted, but also so that the parsing containers can access file obtained via the downloading containers

 ### Starting

 Before starting, [configure](configuration.md) the application by updating the [application.yml](../application.yml) file with the desired custom values.
 This file is passed to Docker compose and allows customized configuration for each of the sub modules.

 Finally, run the commands to build and startup: